Baris-Bikmaz/Baris-Bikmaz/README.md

 - 👋 Hi, I’m @Baris-Bikmaz
-- 👀 I’m interested in frontend development and new technologies.
+- 👀 I’m interested in frontend development, new technologies, basketball and old american cars.
+- 🏠 Living in the center of Switzerland, between mountains and cows...

 <!---
 Baris-Bikmaz/Baris-Bikmaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.